tscreven/Glucose_Time_Uniqueness/README.md

 * `<-use_d_d_gluc>`: Optional argument to use delta delta glucose as feature.
 * `<-use_dev>`: Optional argument to use deviation as feature.
 * `<-use_outliers>`: Optional argument to use outliers as feature.
+* `<-equal_class_size>`: Optional argument to enforce equal class balance in dataset.
+If set, windows will be randomly removed from majority class until equal class representation in dataset is reached.

 **TODO**
 * If you are using data from a CGM whose gap between readings is not 5 minutes, change `CGM_TIME` on line 11 to reflect the correct frequency in minutes.
 (If frequency is not whole minutes, can make it into a float value of number of minutes).